 To protect your data, we make the data on the disk unrecoverable before shipping the transfer disks back to you.
 To comply with customs regulations, we wipe the disks completely before shipping the transfer disks back to international shipping addresses.

-We provide two ways to manage Data Transfer Services:
+We provide two ways to manage disk-based data transfers:

 - The Data Transfer Utility is a full-featured command-line tool for disk-based data transfers only (appliance-based data transfers use a different command-line tool).
-For more information and installation instructions, see Installing and Configuring the Data Transfer Utility for Disk-Based Data Transfers.
+For more information and installation instructions, see Installing the Data Transfer Utility for Disk-Based Data Transfers.